top of page

 Study Four

-Study four categories of the best chest exercises, barbell, dumbbell, machine, and bodyweight exercises, using EMG studies.
+The study focused on four categories of chest exercises: barbell, dumbbell, machine, and bodyweight exercises, utilising EMG studies.

 • Barbell Exercise: Flat Barbell Bench Press - EMG studies confirm that this exercise produces high activation in the pectoralis major, particularly the middle chest.

-• Dumbbell Exercise: Incline Dumbbell Press - EMG studies show that an incline of 15 to 30 degrees optimally activates the upper chest without involving the shoulders too much.
-While both barbell and dumbbell presses target the chest, the dumbbell press has a slight edge regarding increased range of motion, allowing for better muscle engagement.
+• Dumbbell Exercise: Incline Dumbbell Press - EMG studies indicate that an incline of 15 to 30 degrees optimally activates the upper chest without overactivating the shoulders.
+While both the barbell and dumbbell presses target the chest, the dumbbell press has a slight edge in terms of increased range of motion, allowing for better muscle engagement.

 • Machine-Based Exercise: Peck Deck MachineThe pec deck machine ranks the highest in terms of EMG chest activation.
-Its unique advantage is its ability to isolate the chest muscles effectively by minimising the involvement of secondary muscles like the triceps or deltoids.
+Its unique advantage is its ability to isolate the chest muscles effectively by minimising the involvement of secondary muscles, such as the triceps or deltoids.
 This isolation is particularly effective for hypertrophy, as it maximizes chest tension throughout the movement.

 • Bodyweight Exercise: Dips - Chest dips are particularly effective at targeting the lower chest.
 According to EMG studies, leaning slightly forward while performing dips increases the involvement of the pectoral muscles by placing the shoulders in an extended position.